automerge/automerge/docs/src/binary_document.md

 Operations are extracted from changes and grouped by the object that they manipulate.
 Objects are then sorted by their IDs to make them appear in causal order too.

+The operations informatino contains the column ids that are present in the encoding.
+Empty columns (those with no data) are not included.

+For each included column the following is encoded:

 | Field       | Length (bytes)  | Description                               |
 | ----------- | --------------- | ----------------------------------------- |
 | Column ID   | Variable (uLEB) | The ID of the column this data represents |